-Under Goal 8 (Decent work and Economic Growth), the Government has established a comprehensive Decent Work the Government has adhered to the Global Extractive Industry Transparency Initiative to promote transparency and accountability in the management of its minerals and oil and gas sectors and use the revenues to expand service provision to all districts in the country.
+Under Goal 9 (Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation), the Government has adhered to the Global Extractive Industry Transparency Initiative to promote transparency and accountability in the management of its minerals and oil and gas sectors and use the revenues to expand service provision to all districts in the country.
 The establishment of a Directorate for Social Corporate Responsibility was approved in 2019, with the mandate of promoting community participation in the use of land for mineral extraction.